Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

-Consistent with our simulations on synthetic datasets, the boundary estimated by \textalgo{DS} and \textalgo{Binary} are highly noisy, with a Jaccard index of $0.257$ and $0.083$ respectively, when compared to the boundary estimated by \textalgo{DS+LPCA}.
-Note that there is no ground-truth boundary in this context, and unlike the scenarios in previous sections, the Jaccard index here serves to quantify the qualitative differences between the methods.
-From~\Cref{fig:mnist01}, it is evident that \textalgo{DS} and \textalgo{Binary} misclassify numerous points as being close to the boundary.
-In contrast, the boundaries computed using \textalgo{DS+LPCA} and \textalgo{Gaussian+LPCA} have a significant overlap, with a Jaccard index of $0.847$.
+Because there is no ground-truth boundary, we cannot evaluate accuracy directly as we did in previous sections.
+Instead, we are going use the Jaccard index to quantify the relative, qualitative agreement between the different methods.
+Treating \textalgo{DS+LPCA} as a reference, we find that the boundaries estimated by \textalgo{DS} and \textalgo{Binary} diverge significantly, yielding Jaccard indices of $0.257$ and $0.083$, respectively.
+It is visually evident from~\Cref{fig:mnist01} that boundary points detected by \textalgo{DS} and \textalgo{Binary} are highly scattered, inconsistent without our expectation of localized boundaries.
+In contrast, the boundaries computed using \textalgo{DS+LPCA} and \textalgo{Gaussian+LPCA} are concentrated along curve segments, and have a significant overlap with a Jaccard index of $0.847$.
 However, there are subtle differences.
 As shown in~\Cref{fig:mnist01}, points that lie on the boundary estimated by \textalgo{DS+LPCA} but not on the one by \textalgo{Gaussian+LPCA} tend to be more dispersed along the boundary, while \textalgo{Gaussian+LPCA} identifies points that are more concentrated in tightly packed regions resembling corners in the embedding, as is evident for digits $3$, $5$, $7$, and $9$.
-This suggests that \textalgo{Gaussian+LPCA} provides a skewed boundary estimate than \textalgo{DS+LPCA}, resulting in boundary points localized within specific regions.
+This suggests that boundary estimate by \textalgo{Gaussian+LPCA} is more skewed toward high-curvature, corner-like regions, in comparison to \textalgo{DS+LPCA}.